tmcphillips/openrefine-provenance/notes/2019-05-18 Explore simple queries of trivial data cleaning workflow.md

 - Would like to simplify these queries by defining reusable rules.

 ### Structure of Bash script that invokes XSB to perform inlined queries
-- I found previously that it is convenient to embed queries in here-document defined in a Bash script that runs XSB prolog on those queries.
+- I found previously that it is convenient to embed queries in a here-document in a Bash script that runs XSB prolog on those queries.
 - The first of the trivial data-cleaning provenance queries in [demos/01_column_rename/run_queries.sh](https://github.com/tmcphillips/openrefine-provenance/blob/8d877ed7341a270285fec0faa995bd97fa10bbd5/demos/01_column_rename/run_queries.sh) is shown here embedded within the bash script that invokes it:

     ```prolog